-The Mountain Hardwear Hyperlamina Spark 35 (far left) compared with several other performance oriented bags.
+The Hyperlamina Spark 35 (far left) compared with several other performance oriented bags.
 As you can see the Spark 35 compresses extremely small by any account but especially for a synthetic bag.
-The Spark 35 (far left) compared with several other bags from left to right; The Nemo Salsa 30 (second from left), REI Igeno (center), Marmot Hydrogen, and Western Mountaineering MegaLite.
+The Spark 35 (far left) compared with several other bags, from left to right: The Nemo Salsa 30 (second from left), REI Igeno (center), Marmot Hydrogen, and Western Mountaineering MegaLite.

-, and is even comparablable to performance oriented bags like the Western Mountaineering MegaLite
+, and is even comparable to performance oriented bags like the Western Mountaineering MegaLite

-The sweet included compression stuff sack that comes with the Mountain Hardwear Hyperlamina Spark.
-We thought this compression sack was well sized minimizing the packed size of the bag.
+The sweet included compression stuff sack that comes with the Hyperlamina Spark.
+We thought this compression sack was well-sized, minimizing the packed size of the bag.

-The Mountain Hardwear Hyperlamina Spark 35 offers internal dimensions that are on the wider side of mummy-style bags in our review.
+The Hyperlamina Spark 35 offers internal dimensions that are on the wider side of mummy-style bags in our review.
 Here the Spark 35 (top) compared with the Sea to Summit Spark III.

 Comfort, Spaciousness, and Fit

-The Mountain Hardwear Hyperlamina Spark 35 is a pretty no frills bag, instead focusing on minimizing weight and comprehensibility.
-The Spark 35's half length zipper saves a few ounces over a full length zipper and offers enough ventilation to be used in a wide range of overnight temperatures.
-In fact our testers loved the center zipper because it was so easy to get in-and-out of the bag.
+The Hyperlamina Spark 35 is a pretty no frills bag, instead focusing on minimizing weight and comprehensibility.
+The Spark 35's half length zipper saves a few ounces over a full-length zipper and offers enough ventilation to be used in a wide range of overnight temperatures.
+In fact, our testers loved the center zipper because it was so easy to get in and out of the bag.

 Features and Design

 features, as its design focuses on low weight and compressibility.
 Its half-length zipper shaves off a few extra ounces and we enjoyed that it was in the middle, versus having a less useful zipper of the same length on the side.
 We hadn't used many center zip style sleeping bags previously and were a little skeptical; however, after several days in the field, nearly all of our testers loved the design.
 It's just plain easier to unzip, sit up in, and perform daily activities in.
 The hood is basic, yet well-designed, and is effective and comfortable.
-For a bag that offers more features, consider the Sea to Summit III
+The Sea to Summit III